avanisindhav/react-redux-typescript/README.md

     Types of parameters 'props' and 'props' are incompatible.
       Type 'Matching<{ todos: Todo[]; } & { fetchToDos: () => Promise<void>; deleteTodo: (id: number) => deleteTodoAction; }, ClassAttributes<App1> & AppProps>' is not assignable to type 'AppProps | Readonly<AppProps>'.
 ```

+## 19. Again type definition file

+- type definition of connect function expect second argument is object but due to we use thunk fetchTodos its return Promise<void> so to avoid this in AppProps we declare type of fetchTodos to Function to foll TypeScript